everx-labs/TonNfcClientAndroid/README.md

 ## Auxiliary classes

 TonNfcClientAndroid provides also additional entities.
-+ In [TonWalletConstants](https://github.com/tonlabs/TonNfcClientSwift/blob/master/TonNfcClientSwift/Classes/smartCard/TonWalletAppletConstants.swift) one may find the list of all constants required for work.
++ In [TonWalletConstants](https://github.com/tonlabs/TonNfcClientAndroid/blob/master/tonnfcclientandroid/src/main/java/com/tonnfccard/TonWalletConstants.java) one may find the list of all constants required for work.
-+ Class [ByteArrayAndHexHelper](https://github.com/tonlabs/TonNfcClientSwift/blob/master/TonNfcClientSwift/Classes/api/utils/ByteArrayAndHexHelper.swift) provides functions to handle byte arrays, hex representations of byte arrays and integer numbers.
+ + Class [ByteArrayUtil](https://github.com/tonlabs/TonNfcClientAndroid/blob/master/tonnfcclientandroid/src/main/java/com/tonnfccard/utils/ByteArrayUtil.java) provides functions to handle byte arrays, hex representations of byte arrays and integer numbers.
 It is to simplify the work with the main API.
+ + Class [NfcApduRunner](https://github.com/tonlabs/TonNfcClientAndroid/tree/master/tonnfcclientandroid/src/main/java/com/tonnfccard/nfc) provides functionality to connect NFC smart card and send arbitrary APDU to it.
+You can play with it, but normally you should not use it to work with TON Wallet functionality.
+Use functions from classes with ending 'Api' to communicate with the card correctly and get well formed json responses.
+ + Class wrappers for APDU command [CAPDU](https://github.com/tonlabs/TonNfcClientAndroid/blob/master/tonnfcclientandroid/src/main/java/com/tonnfccard/smartcard/CAPDU.java) and its response [RAPDU](https://github.com/tonlabs/TonNfcClientAndroid/blob/master/tonnfcclientandroid/src/main/java/com/tonnfccard/smartcard/RAPDU.java).
+They are to play with NfcApduRunner.